gi-no/blog_mean_stack/article2.md

           array.unshift(item);
 ```

-Callback code inside "socket.on()" is called using WebSocket when message list is updated.
-Thanks to WebSocket, we can automatically update message list without manually reloading page when other users added message,
+Callback code inside "socket.on()" is called using WebSocket when the message list is updated.
+Thanks to WebSocket, we can automatically update the message list without manually reloading page when other users add a message,

-To change the order on loading messages when initially loading page or reloading page, edit the server-side controller for listing message.
+To change the order on loading messages when initially loading the page or reloading the page, edit the server-side controller for the listing message.

 server/api/thing/thing.controller.js: